 And if you like this post: subscribe to my newsletter!

 Art: A naturalistic representation of a man pulling a print by Ephraim Moses Lilien

-Full disclosure: I receive an affiliate commission via links to NY Book Editors and Query Mastery, but I believe in these services.
+Full disclosure: I receive an affiliate commission via links to NY Book Editors, but I believe in this service.
 The founder is a good friend of mine.